Roasted Broccoli

-One of the magic elements of this recipe is the pop of sweetness you get from using a bit of roasted dried fruit, don't skip, seriously.
+One of the magic elements of this recipe is the pop of sweetness you get from using a bit of roasted dried fruit.
+So resist skipping out on the fruit.
+Seriously.
 I like using golden raisins because they plump up, ooze a bit of sugary juice, and then caramelize where the juice hits the baking sheet.
 But if sourcing them is a challenge, just go for chopped dried apricots, or chopped dates.
 It all comes off one sheet pan, plated on a single, family-style platter.

 Alison Roman has a brilliant version in her Dining In cookbook using cauliflower florets and dates.
 That was my starting point months ago, and this is where we ended up.
 A greened up third cousin of sorts.